dansmyers/ProgrammingAndSoftwareDevelopment-Fall2020/Challenge-Projects/1-Viva_Las_Vegas.md

 *Oh, there's blackjack, poker, and the roulette wheel
   A fortune won and lost on every deal
-  All you need's a strong heart and a nerve of steel*
+  All you need's a strong heart and a nerve of steel
+  Viva Las Vegas*

 ## Due December 11 (one week before the end of classes)